Coronel FAP Alfredo Mendívil Duarte Airport

 Coronel FAP Alfredo Mendívil Duarte Airport (IATA: AYP, ICAO: SPHO) is an airport serving Ayacucho, Peru.
 It is managed by CORPAC S.A.
 (Corporación Peruana de Aeropuertos y Aviación Comercial S.A.), a government organization that oversees Peruvian airports.
-It is the main airport of the Ayacucho Region.
+It is the main airport of the Ayacucho Region, located in the south-central Andes of the country.

 The runway sits on a mesa overlooking the Totorilla River, with high terrain in all quadrants.

 The Ayacucho non-directional beacon (Ident: AYA) is located on the field.